 + User Research

 + User Testing

 In the past couple of years, I’ve been getting feedback from friends and family members about poor experience when they were looking for a job online.
-Lately I decided to put to test and started my journey to look for a new career.
+Lately I decided to put it to the test and started my journey to look for a new career.

 I started out using a few popular websites and soon enough I was getting discouraged.
-So I decided to create a dynamic user dashboard for all job hunters out there.
-It’s called “iHawk Career”
+So, I decided to create a dynamic user dashboard for all job hunters out there.
+It’s called “iHawk Career.”

 To start, I prepared a simple questionnaire based on my findings and past feedback.
 I reached out to 16 people to interview and talk about their challenges when they were looking for a job.

 Based on their responses, I was able to create my Persona, and gathered some issues and recommendations to improve the user experience.

 Now I was able to come up with a few deliverable solutions and at the same time renovate existing features.

 I don’t start any project without sketching first.
 I spend a long time drawing on the paper or on my iPad whenever I’m on the road and a new idea comes up.

 After whiteboarding and throwing away a bunch of approaches, I moved onto making high fidelity wireframes.